It is frustrating when Apple Pay is not working on your iPhone as you cannot simply tap your phone to pay at the register.

-8. Try a Different Terminal
+8. Try a Different Terminal or Store

 You may not have a malfunctioning phone but rather a terminal problem.
 For example, sometimes, when you use your Apple Pay, for whatever reason, there could be a glitch on that particular terminal that you’re using.

 9. Select a Card in Your Apple Wallet

 The next method for resolving this problem is to choose a card manually.
 We suggest this method because Apple Pay may pull information from an old card you have connected to your Apple Pay.